mlai-bonn/SeminarDeepLearning/s05_ConvolutionalNetworks.md

 ## §9.3 Pooling

 Pooling combines the output of several neighboring units (from a rectangular region) into a summary statistic at that location.
 Some famous pooling functions are max-pooling, average-pooling, L2-norm, etc. Pooling stride is usually set to the size of the pooling region, so that pooling is responsible for reducing the spatial size of the input (downsampling).
 Thus, pooling helps to reduce the number of parameters and computation.
-Moreover, pooling units are approximately invariant to small translations of the input, as well as can learn to become invariant to small rotations.
-Furthermore, due to the properties of downsampling and locally invariance, pooling can be useful in controlling overfitting.
+Moreover, pooling units are approximately invariant to small translations of the input, as well as can learn to become invariant to small rotations when applied across multiple channels.
+Furthermore, due to the properties of downsampling and local invariance, pooling can be useful in controlling overfitting.

 Both convolution and pooling can be helpful in handling inputs of various sizes, by adapting the convolution or pooling stride so that the first fully-connected layer always gets the same number of inputs, or by using global pooling (e.g. GAP) before the fully-connected layer to extract one unit per input channel.